DS-Homebrew/libslim/README.md

  * fat:/ otherwise, and then changes directory according to argv if setArgvMagic
  * is true.
  *
- * This method differs significantly from its equivalent libfat API.
+ * This method differs significantly enough from its equivalent libfat API that
+ * you should take caution.
+Particularly of note is that unlike libfat, the
+ * cluster cache is shared across all mounted devices.
  *
- * Returns true if either sd:/ or fat:/ is successfully mounted, and false otherwise.
+ * Returns true if either sd:/ or fat:/ is successfully mounted, and false otherwise. * */ bool fatInit(uint32_t cacheSize, bool setArgvMagic);
- */
-bool fatInit(bool setArgvMagic);

 /**
  * Initializes SD card in sd:/ and SLOT-1 flashcart device in fat:/ with the default